Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 2.1.
 Participants

-Studies degree (University of Salamanca, Spain) participated in this study.
-They were B2-level English
+degree (University of Salamanca, Spain) participated in this study.
+They were B2-level English students

-students (Council of Europe, 2018) who volunteered to participate in the research.
-They were informed
+(Council of Europe, 2018) who volunteered to participate in the research.
+This was done to inform

 2.2.
 Procedure